ozkanali357/AILabsProject/Documentation/TestDoc.md

 # Testing Document

-Apart from the coverage tests, the project also holds a 10/10 pylint code quality on all ProjectCode files.
-The pylint terminal output is found in the Documentation folder.
-You can test it with this command: pylint ProjectCode/rsa/*.py
+There is also a 10/10 pylint code quality in all of the project's ProjectCode files.
+The terminal output of pylint is in the Documentation directory.
+You can check it using this command: pylint ProjectCode/rsa/*.py

 ## Coverage Report of the Unit Tests
 ### Algorithms Coverage Summary (Without Interfaces)